top of page

 Commercial and Industrial EVs

-EVs aren't just for regular people anymore.
+EVs aren't just for residential use anymore.
 EVs of many types are being adopted by an increasing variety of commercial and industrial users.
 These large organizations have figured out that EVs are good for business for many of the same reasons they're good for regular, everyday people.
 Saving money, better performance metrics, reduced maintenance, and mitigating climate change.

 Here's a few facts and figures.
 There's plenty more just a google search away.

-Large organization business practices aren't generally motivated by the same kind of political ideology as are individual citizens.
-The imperative to make higher profits is what drives their policies, not political tribalism or denialism.
+Large organizations' business practices aren't generally motivated by the same kind of political ideology as are individual citizens.
+The imperative to cut costs and make higher profits is what drives their policies and decision-making, not political tribalism or denialism.

 Commercial Industrial